In the past years, link building strategies were based on links quantity and not quality.

 - Increase the value to them

-- What’s more, above all, get a great high-quality link
+- What’s more, above all, get a high-quality link

-Broken link building is the strategy Nikolay Stoyanov used to get 15 connections in 1 day with a 15% conversion rate.
+Broken link building is the SEO link building strategy used by Nikolay Stoyanov, to get 15 connections in 1 day with a 15% conversion rate.
 It truly is one of the most underutilized third party link building strategies.
+Here are the steps to do it:

 Here are the steps to do it-